webrtc-for-the-curious/webrtc-for-the-curious/manuscript/01-what-why-and-how.md

 # How does WebRTC (the protocol) Work

 This is a question that takes an entire book to explain.
-However, to start of we break it  into four steps.
+However, to start off we break it into four steps.

 * Signaling
 * Connecting